The Rules for a UK Power of Attorney: What You Need to Know

 - The attorneys sign after that.

-5. Your LPA Must Be Registered Before It Can Be Used
+Rule 5: Your LPA Must Be Registered Before Use

 You can’t just create an LPA and put it in a drawer.
 It must be registered with the Office of the Public Guardian (OPG) before it becomes legally valid.
 This process can take up to 20 weeks, so it’s best to apply early.